Skip to main content

 How does the influenza vaccine work?

-The influenza vaccine protects against three or four types (or strains) of the influenza virus.
+The influenza vaccine protects against 3 types (or strains) of the influenza virus.
 It works by ‘training’ your adolescent’s immune system to recognise and get rid of the influenza virus.
 When their immune system detects the antigens in the vaccine, it produces proteins called antibodies.
 These antibodies are like soldiers that recognise and remember the influenza type.
 If your adolescent is ever exposed to the real influenza virus, their immune system will recognise it quickly and fight it off using the antibodies it created after vaccination.5

 How effective are influenza vaccines?